unfoldadmin/django-unfold/docs/configuration/settings.md

 def environment_callback(request):
     """
-    Callback has to return a list of two values represeting text value and the color type of the label displayed in top right corner.
+    Callback has to return a list of three values represeting text value and the color type of the label displayed in top right corner.
+Third value indicates whether the stripe should be displayed on top of the page or not.
     """
+    return [
+        "Production",  # Text value
-    return ["Production", "danger"] # info, danger, warning, success
+        "danger",      # info, danger, warning, success, primary True           # Show stripe
+    ]

 def badge_callback(request):